Projects

 at University of Wisconsin-Madison in the Riters lab

-My doctoral dissertation examined the neural control of vocal communication across contexts in songbirds.
+My doctoral dissertation examined the neural control of vocal communication across contexts, using songbirds as a model system.
 I identified neurotensin, a neuropeptide involved in motivation and reward that strongly interacts with dopamine, as a potential modulator of context-specific vocalizations.
-By establishing links between neurotensin and vocal communication for the first time, this research also contributed to a better understanding of neurotensin’s role in the regulation of social behavior more generally.
+I applied multiple linear regression techniques to analyze individual, developmental, and physiological variation in gene expression, protein labeling, and behavior.

 Open-access links to publications: